Representation in Real Estate

 Conflicting Allegiances

 The heart of the dual agency dilemma lies in conflicting allegiances.
-A dual agent strives to serve the best interests of both parties: the buyer and the seller.
-This dynamic raises a fundamental question: Can one person truly advocate for the optimal outcome of both sides?
+A dual agent attempts to serve the best interests of both parties: the buyer and the seller.
+This situation raises a fundamental question: Can one person truly advocate for the best outcome of both sides?

 Information Equality